yoyodesign/gort/README.md

 It is also possible to run specific unit tests by running `npm run unit -- --grep {string}` (where `{string}` matches the description of test or assertion you want to run).

-e.g. `npm unit -- --grep breakpoint`
+e.g. `npm run unit -- --grep breakpoint`

 ### Documentation